mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 4.1 Starting up the Web Server

 You actually have a functional VoK application already.
 To see it, you need to start a web server on your development machine.
-You can do this by running the following in the blog directory:
+You can do this by running the following in the `vok-helloworld-app` directory:

 ```bash
 $ ./gradlew clean web:appRun